 The CMVRB has broad statutory authority to grant or deny relief; however the Review Board does not sit as an adjudicatory body.
 Therefore a petitioner's assertions of fact may be considered by the Review Board, but the Board will not decide contested facts.

 CMVRB Board Members:

+industry.
 The Chairman of the Board is the Secretary of Transportation or his designee.
-While the Board usually meets with all three members, a hearing with fewer members is legal and proper.

 How to Protest a Citation: